-3.9 Analog output
+3.8 Analog output

-The analyzer has two analog outputs representing the current value measured by two different probes.
+The analyzer has four analog outputs representing the current value measured by the probes.
 The output is a 4 - 20 mA active current loop (actively supplied by the analyzer itself).
-Connect the wires coming from you current reader/receiver/DCS system to the panel paying attention to the appropriate polarity.
+Connect the wires coming from you current reader/receiver/DCS system to the panel paying attention to the polarity.
 Analog outputs can be simulated for testing purposes, see Section 4.4.

-3.10 Relays
+3.9 Relays

-Each of the four relays is configured as Normally Closed (NO).
+Each of the six relays is configured as Normally Closed (NO).
 Normally the relay is OFF and the contact is open, while when the relay turns ON for an alarm condition the contact closes.
 In the case of missing power, analyzer OFF, the contact is open.